 During the late 90's I lived in my gallery, the ec`Collective Gallery & Studio Cafe'.
 It was an artist's way of life to me- surrounded by art and creative people, no real "clock" to live by.
 My sons raised, I was my only responsibility.
 Not like farming, but it was a hard life, and I loved every minute of it.

 Following is an article that appeared in the West Seattle Herald - 10/9/1996

-If you have the time and interest to read it, double click on the parts you want to read.
+If you have the time and interest, double click on the parts you want to read.

 The quirky, artsy me, and the gallery came to an end with my first super bad luck with my health.
 I absolutely needed to change my ways, and myself.
 I needed health insurance!
 I tamed my unruly self and created a career that would take care of me.
 Well...it took care of my body, but but since it had a taste of who it was suppose to really be, a yearning and loss of purpose were in my soul.

 After a decade plus of more challenging health issues that left me empty, weak and unrecognizable to myself, I was reminded by a few lifelong friends that I was still the Sheila they'd always known and believed in.
 They encouraged me to rediscover my creative spirit...my center.
 So I have!
-And I really, really want to have that "artist's way of life" (except for the starving part) again.
+And I really, really want to have that "artist's way of life" and will strive for it as long as I can.

 Even though I’m a woman of a "certain age", I still have a childlike view of the world; happy, bright and full of possibilities.
-I'm inspired by the complexity, and the simplicity of flowers.
-I create MY flowers to fit the design I want to paint based upon their shapes and colors.
-With tongue-in-cheek (when I get asked), I reference my work to coloring book and paint-by-number art... their simplicity and flatness.
-Sometime there's not an iota of space uncovered by paint (the more is better thing), and sometimes I actually do a bit of editing to my design.
+For over five years I've been in love with flowers.
+I create MY flowers to fit the design I want to paint based upon their shapes and colors and their joy.
+Sometime there's not an iota of space on my canvas uncovered by paint (the more is better thing), and sometimes I actually do a bit of editing to my design.
+Somethings brewing within me now, and I feel like I may be done woth flowers.
+I'm not sure yet on what's next though.
+It's so exciting!!!

-I'm using my website as a portfolio, as well as a catalog.
-I've expanded the LengleArt brand by adding ArtCards and "POPillow" covers.
-Also, I'm going great guns on find free venues to produce art shows for emerging artists.
-I've done several at my patrons, Sarah Cecil and Rob Martin's home on Puget Sound.
-Last year I was able to do a show on the parking lot of West Seattle's Les Schwab Tires!
+I'm going great guns on find free space venues to produce art shows for me and other artists.
+I've done several shows at my patrons', Sarah Cecil and Rob Martin's home on Puget Sound.
+I was able to put on a show a show on the parking lot of West Seattle's Les Schwab Tires!
 I have two credos that I seem to live by: "You don't ask, you don't get" and "When some is good, more is better".
 Now I'm partnering with the Highland Park Improvement Club, it's been a neighborhood gathering place since 1919, to provide an art appreciation show and sales event.
 Click on "Art@HPIC" from the menu if you're an artist intersted in finding out more.